Przejdź do głównej zawartości

 Section titled Changed: RouteData type replaced by IntegrationsRouteData (Integrations API)

-In Astro v4.x, the entryPoints type inside the astro:build:ssr and astro.build.done hooks was RouteData.
+In Astro v4.x, the entryPoints type inside the astro:build:ssr and astro:build:done hooks was RouteData.

 Astro v5.0 the entryPoints type is now IntegrationRouteData, which contains a subset of the RouteData type.
 The fields isIndex and fallbackRoutes were removed.